Jailbreak a device (At your own risk)

 - Open Cydia and install “frida-server” as per this guide.

 - Inside a Kali VM (I used a VM, you can go barebones.
 Process did not work on Windows).

 pip install frida-tools

 - Inside Kali install “frida-ios-dump”

-apt-get install libusbmuxd-tools ssh -p 2222 root@localhost # leave yourself connected to this session git clone https://github.com/AloneMonkey/frida-ios-dump.git cd frida-ios-dump pip install -r requirements.txt
+apt-get install libusbmuxd-tools iproxy 2222 2 # Leave this running.
+It port forwards USB to SSH git clone https://github.com/AloneMonkey/frida-ios-dump.git cd frida-ios-dump pip install -r requirements.txt

 Now all you need to do is run “dump.py” against your target as shown:

 python3 dump.py <target_app_name>

 To obtain the correct target app name use “frida-ps” as shown: